AchrafKassioui/Learning-SpriteKit/README.md

 Changing the anchor point of a sprite node does not reposition the physics body to follow the visual texture.

-## Physics vs manual
+## Physical vs Manual Positioning

 *25 March 2024*

 SpriteKit physics engine changes the position and zRotation of nodes over time.
 The rate and direction at which it changes them is what is stored in the velocity and angular velocity properties.
-By combing that information with other physical informations, such as friction and rules of change, the physics engine calculates new positons and rotations and apply them to objects.
+By combing that information with other physical informations, such as friction and rules of change, the physics engine calculates new positions and rotations and apply them to objects.

 If you write code that changes the position or rotation of objects across time, for example through an SKAction or inside the update function, you are essentially writing your own physics engine, with your own rules.